vcb88/ctorgame/docs/type-errors-analysis.md

 ## Error Categories

-### 1. Module Resolution Errors
+### 1. Module Resolution Errors [✅ FIXED]
-These errors are related to incorrect paths or missing modules:
+These errors were related to incorrect paths and missing modules:
 ```typescript
 Cannot find module '@/components/backgrounds/*' or its corresponding type declarations
 Cannot find module '@/hooks/*' or its corresponding type declarations
 Cannot find module '@/*services/*' or its corresponding type declarations
 ```
-**Solution**: Update path aliases in tsconfig.json and ensure all imports use correct paths.
+**Solution implemented**: Updated path aliases in tsconfig.json with explicit paths for components, hooks, and services.
+Changed moduleResolution to "Bundler" for better Vite compatibility.

 ### 2. Type Compatibility Errors
 Errors related to incompatible types between shared module and client implementation:

-#### GameMove vs GameMoveBase
+#### GameMove vs GameMoveBase [✅ FIXED]
 ```typescript
 Type 'GameMoveBase' is not assignable to type 'GameMove'.
 Missing properties: player, timestamp
 ```
-**Solution**: Update type usage to ensure all required properties are provided.
+**Solution implemented**: Updated HistoryEntry type to properly extend GameMoveBase with required GameMove fields.

-#### Player vs PlayerNumber
+#### Player vs PlayerNumber [⌛ IN PROGRESS]
 ```typescript
 Type 'PlayerNumber | null' is not assignable to type 'Player'.
 Type 'number' is not comparable to type 'Player'.
 ```
-**Solution**: Implement proper type conversion between PlayerNumber and Player types.
+**Proposed solution**: Implement proper type conversion utility to convert PlayerNumber to Player type.

 ### 3. Enum and Constant Type Errors
 Issues with enum values and constants not matching their type definitions: